How Can Knowing the Four C’s of Medical Malpractice Help You as a Patient?

 If you believe the Four C’s are not being met and suspect malpractice, take the following steps to protect your rights as a patient:

 At Lenahan & Dempsey, we focus on advocating for patients’ rights in medical malpractice cases.
-Since 1948, we’ve been helping victims of medical negligence achieve justice.
+Serving clients since 1948, we’ve been helping victims of medical negligence achieve justice.
 Our team of attorneys handles a variety of cases, including:

 With a nationwide network of medical consultants and a commitment to thorough legal representation, we fight to protect your rights and ensure you receive the justice you deserve.